devdotcore/CityManager/README.md

 ```

 ### Setup
-The following steps are for runnning the codebase locally on a Mac using Visual Studio Code, you find similar or better options online.
+The following steps are for running the codebase locally on a Mac using Visual Studio Code, you find similar or better options online.

-**The code use EFCore data first approach, please make sure to change connection string in appsetting.json to point the sqlserver with right permission.
-Migration will be applied on application start.**
+**The code use EFCore data first approach, please make sure to change connection string in appsettings.json to point the sql server with right permission.
+EF Migration will be applied on application start.**

 1. Download and install [.Net Core 3.1.202](https://dotnet.microsoft.com/download/dotnet-core/3.1) SDK on your machine.
-2. Dowload this repo into a working directory and take latest from master branch
+2. Download this repo into a working directory and take latest from master branch
 ```markdown
 git clone https://github.com/devdotcore/CityManager.git
 ```